 - Can I include Vegware in my household food waste collection?

 - Within a UK household food waste collection, our products would be recognised as contamination.
 Unfortunately, at present compostables are not wide spread enough for UK councils to adapt their collections to include compostable packaging along with food waste.

 In the Republic of Ireland, all businesses and householders are required to have a brown bin, which goes to organics recycling for composting, and can include Vegware.

 - Compostables are still relative newcomers compared to other materials, so trade collections aren’t available everywhere,

 but Vegware is actively changing that in the UK, and assisting clients worldwide to help them identify solutions.

 In the UK, we partner with the waste sector in many regions and have also launched our own composting collection service, Close the Loop.
-We have near-national coverage for Scotland, cover Bristol, Gloucester and Worcester, and are working on launching in other regions.
+We have near-national coverage for Scotland, and are working on launching in other regions.

 Within the US, our Zero Waste Director advises clients on options in their region so they can compost their Vegware.
 For the rest of the world, our Environmental team, located in our Edinburgh, UK headquarters, can provide guidance.
 Refer to the Composting section of our About page for more information.

 - If you have space, staff, and a use for compost, on-site composting can be an exciting opportunity to process your used Vegware.
 Read more in our Composting section under the About page.